 A: Only up to 20% annually of a person performing duties of County Interoperability Coordinator.
-20% is a maximum reimbursement utilizing any and all SICG awards.
+20% a year is a maximum reimbursement utilizing any and all SICG awards.

 - Q: Does the recipient county have to share its awarded funds with other counties in the consortium?

 A: No. It is hoped that while the consortium as a whole will benefit from any award, individual awards will be disbursed to applicants that meet grant requirements.

 - Are consultant fees eligible?

 A: Yes.
 Consultant fees for services provided are eligible, as long as they are consistent with the permissible expenses of the grant.

 - Q: Is purchase of subscriber equipment eligible?